Big-Onche/Cube-Conflict/README.md

 - More maps!
 - Advanced tools for e-sport such as better server management, and better spectator experience.
 - Single-player campaign with a quest system in a semi-opened world.

+# License
+- "/licenses" folder for more information.